-We are proud to serve the communities around the Castle Ward area of Scarborough as ‘Together we can’ make a real difference to the life chances of children and young people in Scarborough.
+We are proud to serve the communities around the Castle Ward area of Scarborough as ‘Together we can’ make a real difference to the lives of children and young people in Scarborough.

 Children and staff will work and play together developing skills so that we all become ambitious and reflective lifelong learners as well as being respectful and respected members of the community.